 To attach the false fronts I drilled mounting holes in the front of each drawer.

-Then starting at the bottom I used a ⅛” spacer as a guide and stacked the drawer front on top of it.
+Then starting at the bottom I used a ⅛” spacer and stacked the drawer front on top of it.
 I clamped it in place and secured the drawer front with panhead screws from inside.

 I followed the same steps working my way up the DIY drill press stand.
 I’d just stack the ⅛” spacer on the drawer below it, line up the sides with the cabinet sides, clamp it in place and secure it.

 5. Attach Pulls & Casters to the DIY Drill Press Stand